oracle-samples/oci-data-science-ai-samples/ai-quick-actions/README.md

 # AI Quick Actions

-> **Note:** To Enable the AI Quick Actions features either begin a new Notebook session, or deactivate and
+> **Note:** To Enable the AI Quick Actions features either begin a new Notebook session, or
-> reactivate any existing Notebook sessions.
+> deactivate and reactivate any existing Notebook sessions.
+The AI Quick Actions icon will
+> then be visible in the Extensions section of the launcher.

 ![AQUA](web_assets/aqua.png)